 Rarotonga - Clearance

-Avatiu Port (Rarotonga) is currently one of three authorised ports of entry in the Cooks – Arutanga (Aitutaki) and Penrhyn being the other two.
+Avatiu Port (Rarotonga) is currently one of only two authorised ports of entry in the Cook Islands – Arutanga (Aitutaki) is the only other Port of Entry.

 See Cook Islands Formalities for detailed clearance information.